flatmax/swig-Cplusplus-nodejs/README.md

 # Project Foundations

-This is a project foundation for C++
+This is a project foundation for C++ SWIG and nodejs.
+It is based on autotools and lets you call C++ code from nodejs.

 # Initial Setup